ishaanbedi/ishaanbedi.in/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-You can start editing the application by modifying `pages/index.js` & components.
+You can start editing the application by modifying `pages/index.tsx` & `components/data.ts` & various components inside the `components` folder.
 The page auto-updates as you'll edit the file.

 ## Deployment